Zucchini Parmesan

 Roasted zucchini strips on a parchment paper lined baking sheet.

-1. Reduce heat to 375 degrees.
-Spread ¼ cup tomato sauce over the bottom of the prepared casserole dish.
+1. Spread ¼ cup tomato mixture over the bottom of a 2-quart baking dish.
 Arrange one-third of the zucchini in an even layer over the tomato sauce.

 A partially assembled baking dish of Zucchini Parmesan before being baked.